jclauzel/Py-Hdfm-Gooey/README.md

 Requirements
 ------------
+- py-hdfm-gooey.py either download the latest release here or clone this repo, locate where this file is located that is main tool (there are no executable as it is a Python program).
 - Python 3.7+ or higher (the latest version is recommended)
 - pyside6
 - CSpect emulator by Mike Dailly installed in local directory please download from http://www.cspect.org